LRydin/KramersMoyal/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

-Python KM is a python package designed to obtain the Kramers---Moyal coefficients, or conditional moments, from stochastic data of any dimension.
+:code:`kramersmoyal` is a python package designed to obtain the Kramers---Moyal coefficients, or conditional moments, from stochastic data of any dimension.
 It employs kernel density estimations, instead of a histogram approach, to ensure better results for low number of points as well as